Steam wagon: The last stand

 By the beginning of the 1930s, the landscape was becoming difficult for steam wagon production.
 Many manufacturers had gone out of business, and many others had turned to internal combustion.
 The only major manufacturers who produced new designs in this period were Foden and Sentinel.
 In 1930, Foden launched their revolutionary "O-Type", better known as the "Speed-Six" and "Speed-Twelve" wagons.
 They were a valiant attempt at producing a modern steam wagon, but suffered from reliability problems, primarily due to issues with the boiler design.
 At the end of 1932, Foden turned to diesel wagons.
-The last french producer was Valentin Purrey who ceased production in 1929.
+The last French producer was Valentin Purrey who ceased production in 1929.

 The only remaining player in the market was Sentinel.
 In 1933, they launched their "S" type wagons.
 A fast, well thought out and reliable design, it was a valiant attempt to maintain the steam wagon market.
 Despite this, in 1938, production ceased, except for 100 wagons produced in the early 1950s for the Argentine government, and a solitary wagon produced for the home market.

 Pat Kennett in his book The Foden Story says of the final years of steam wagon development: "The sight of a steam wagon travelling at speeds in the 40-50 mph bracket or higher was particularly impressive, perhaps because one tended to associate this kind of machine with a more sedate pace altogether.
 Nevertheless anyone who has seen a Sentinel or a Foden undertype with a full load, bowling along in complete silence at that kind of speed is never likely to forget it and, to many steam men, those brief years at the end of the '20s and the beginning of the '30s represented the pinnacle of achievement in the steam wagon industry".

 Commercial use

 While steam wagon use greatly diminished in the 1930s due to the effects of the Salter Report, many wagons were converted to pneumatic tyres and saw later use.
 Another use, where wagons often retained solid tyres, was as tar sprayers.
 Steam wagons also saw use by local authorities into the 1950s.
 Standard Sentinel waggons were still in commercial use internally at Brown Bayley Steels during the 1960s.
+A few of the tar sprayers remained in use into the 1980s.